Rangi42/polishedcrystal/README.md

    * Gym Leader rematch sprites don't face correctly (spriteface command issue?)
    * Fix delay before last text box when Wonder Trading
    * Fix attacks hitting a Flying Pokémon
+   * Overworld Pokémon sprites can only be from one bank (always BANK(Icons1) at first) (if you view your party, whichever bank the last Pokémon is from gets used for the overworld)
 * Aesthetic updates:
    * Use updated Pokémon palettes, including shiny ones (changed ones: Charizard, Kangaskhan, Paras, etc)
    * Add more locations on the Town Map (Ilex Forest, Cerulean Cave, etc)